naddison36/digital-dollar-ethereum/README.md

 # Why a distributed ledger?
 ## Alternative Payment Rail
-**Credit transfers** of a fiat currency is simple to do but that's already available in a lot of places around the world using traditional payments technology.
+**Credit transfers** of a fiat currency are simple to do but that's already available in a lot of places around the world using traditional payments technology.
 The key difference is the holder of the fiat-backed tokens are in control.
-They only need to sign transaction and then broadcast their transfer instruction for the transfer of their fiat-backed tokens to be executed.
+They only need to sign a transaction and then broadcast it for the transfer of their fiat-backed tokens to be executed.
 They do not need to send instructions to a mediating financial institution that then executes the transfer with other financial institutions on their behalf.

-**Direct debits** can also be support like traditional payment systems.
+**Direct debits** can also be supported like traditional payment systems.
 One advantage over traditional technology is debit limits that can be dynamically set by the debtor to each of their creditors.
-Coordinating debit limits between banks in realtime is just too hard to achieve without a consensus layer with signed transactions.
+Coordinating debit limits between banks in real time is just too hard to achieve without a consensus layer with signed transactions.

-**Escrow** of a fiat currency is expensive and time consuming using traditional means but can be done easily on a distributed ledger.
+**Escrow** of a fiat currency is expensive and time-consuming using traditional means but can be done easily on a distributed ledger.
 Fiat-backed tokens can be entrusted to a third party or a smart contract which will only execute when certain conditions have been met.
-It's also posible to setup multi signature escrows where m of n parties need to sign a transaction for the fiat-backed tokens to be released.
+It's also possible to setup multi signature escrows where m of n parties need to sign a transaction for the fiat-backed tokens to be released.

 ## Delivery versus payment
 When combined with other asset backed tokens on a distributed ledger, assets can be exchanged for fiat currency in one atomic transaction.
-That is, the distributed ledger ensures a payment is made for the delivery of a asset.
+That is, the distributed ledger ensures a payment is made for the delivery of an asset.

 ## Programmable money
 When combined with smart contracts, payments can be made on conditions being met.
 This could be on condition of another transaction or elapsed time.